Workers Compensation Lawyers Serving Philadelphia and PA

 If you’re receiving partial disability payments, it’s important to know that you can only receive workers compensation benefits for up to a 500-week period.
 Once the 500-week period is over, you may not be eligible for future benefits.
 However, the law does not require you to return to work—it simply states that the workers compensation insurance company doesn’t have to provide benefits to you any longer.

-If you’re unsure of whether Pennsylvania workers compensation law requires you to return to work, it’s important to contact an experienced injury attorney.
-You do not want to risk losing your benefits, and a workers compensation lawyer can advise you of your rights and responsibilities when it comes to workers compensation benefits.
+If you’re unsure of whether Pennsylvania workers compensation law requires you to return to work, it’s important to contact an experienced injury attorney in Philadelphia.
+You do not want to risk losing your benefits, and a Philadelphia workers compensation lawyer can advise you of your rights and responsibilities when it comes to workers compensation benefits.

 If you’re receiving workers compensation payments, you must abide by specific Pennsylvania workers compensation rules.
 In brief, you must always comply with orders for medical exams, you must submit to certain medical services, and you must provide an employment verification form to the insurance company after your injury.